 Carne (Stand: Notorious B.I.G.)

-- Awesome, but Impractical: Notorious B.I.G is one of the strongest Stand of the manga.
-But you have to die to activate his power
+- Awesome but Impractical: Notorious B.I.G is one of the strongest Stands of the manga.
+But you have to die to activate his power.

 - Curb-Stomp Battle: Horribly, horribly subverted.
 Carne goes down in a minute thanks to Mista.
 And then Notorious B.I.G. attacks...

-- Eldritch Abomination: Even by Stand standards it's bizarre, it is immortal, able to infect the nearest body in order to grow as well as control those infected parts and overall monstrous appearance
+- Eldritch Abomination: Even by Stand standards, it's bizarre.
+It is immortal, able to infect the nearest body in order to grow as well as control those infected parts, and has an overall monstrous appearance.

 - Gonk: It's quite hard to tell where his neck begins.